senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

 ### 4.1 Source Code

-My first approach is to start analysing the source code to see if I can see any clear or obvious logical bugs I could exploit. *BUT*, before I get to that, I decide to poke the binary a bit with some [Dynamic Analysis](##5.
+My first approach is to start analysing the source code to see if I can spot any clear or obvious logical bugs I could exploit. *BUT*, before I get to that, I decide to poke the binary a bit with some [Dynamic Analysis](##5.
 Dynamic Analysis).

 ```java
 // Source code is decompiled from a .class file using FernFlower decompiler (from Intellij IDEA).